Nicole Forester: Personal life

-She is married to Paul Brown and they have two children: Frances Eleanor, born on February 11, 2009, and Paul Walker III, born on October 14, 2010.
+She is married to Paul Brown and they have two children, a daughter and a son.

-Of French and German descent, Forester spent three years studying German at UCLA and, in 2006, a term at the Goethe Institut in Schwaebisch Hall, Germany.
+Of French and German descent, Forester spent three years studying German at UCLA and, in 2006, a term at the Goethe-Institut in Schwaebisch Hall, Germany.

 An avid knitter, Forester models on the cover of and inside the book Greetings from Knit Cafe by former CBS vice president, Suzan Mischer.